 The construction of a quarterly series of tax shocks requires that the effect on revenue of each measure is assigned to a particular quarter (or quarters).
-This is far from a mechanical procedure and in many cases a deep knowledge of each measure's particularities is necessary.
-For instance, the way a change in personal income tax rates or deduction rules affects the behaviour of economic agents may depend on whether such change modifies the amounts withheld at source or, instead, the tax refunds in the following year.
-The principle followed in deriving the benchmark shock measure was to date tax changes in accordance with the time taxes have to be paid.
+This is far from a mechanical procedure and in many cases a deep knowledge of each measure's partic-

-This focus on the implementation date is also adopted by Romer and Romer (2010) and Cloyne (2011) for their benchmark analysis.
-In fact, there is strong microeconomic evidence mainly for the United States that anticipated changes in taxes influence the behaviour of economic agents at time they take effect (e.g. Johnston et al., 2006), suggesting the impact on disposable income as a key channel of transmission of tax shocks to economic activity (see Jappelli and Pistaferri (2010) for a review of the literature on consumption responses to changes in income).
-In the Portuguese case this approach is further justified by the existence of a significant share of liquidity constrained income.5 Moreover the importance of the implementation date may reflect other factors, such as a lack of detailed information on tax policy measures that would allow economic agents to accurately predict the change in future tax payments they entail.
+This focus on the implementation date is also adopted by Romer and Romer (2010) and Cloyne (2013) for their benchmark analysis.
+In fact, there is strong microeconomic evidence mainly for the United States that anticipated changes in taxes influence the behavior of economic agents when they take effect (e.g. Johnston et al. (2006)), suggesting the impact on disposable income as a key channel of transmission of tax shocks to economic activity (see Jappelli and Pistaferri (2010) for a review of the literature on consumption responses to changes in income).
+In the Portuguese case this approach is further justified by the existence of a significant share of liquidity constrained income.4 Moreover the importance of the implementation date may reflect other factors, such as a lack of detailed information on tax policy measures that would allow economic agents to accurately predict the change in future tax payments they entail.

-The time of payment rule applies as follows.
+The time of payment rule applies as follows (see also the Appendix A explaining in detail how several concrete measures are recorded).
 The most straightforward case consists of measures with permanent effects, affecting tax payments made in a continuous way, for example, concerning the value added tax rates or the personal income tax, if fully reflected on the withholding tables.
-Such actions are recorded once, in the quarter of implementation, by 1/4 of the annualised revenue change.
-Note that they represent a permanent level shift in revenues from that quarter onwards and our shock measure tries to capture changes in taxation.
+Such actions are recorded once, in the quarter of implementation, by 1/4 of the annualized revenue change.
+Note that they represent a permanent level shift in revenues from that quarter onwards and our shock measure intends to capture changes in taxation.
+If measures of this kind are implemented step-wise, over several years, they are recorded in the quarter of implementation of each step, also by 1/4 of the annualized revenue change.
+In the case of measures implemented after the middle of a quarter, the change in revenue is split proportionally between the quarter of implementation and the next.